mbirgi/allmusic/README.md

 ## Usage

+1. Save the page with the desired genres top songs (e.g. https://www.allmusic.com/style/clubjazz-ma0000011890/songs) to the data directory in the format `{style} Music Songs _ AllMusic.html`

-1. Update the `style` variable in [main.py](http://_vscodecontentref_/2) to the desired music style:
+2. Update the `style` variable in [main.py](http://_vscodecontentref_/2) to the desired music style:

     ```python
     style = 'Clubjazz'  # Change to your desired music style
     ```

-2. Run the script:
+3. Run the script:

     ```sh
     python main.py
     ```

-3. The script will scrape song data from AllMusic, search for the tracks on Spotify, and create a new playlist with the tracks.
+4. The script will read the song data from the saved file, search for the tracks on Spotify, and create a new playlist with the tracks.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](http://_vscodecontentref_/3) file for details.

 ## Contributing